Facebook

 Est. Reading: 3 minutes

-Gum Cancer Symptoms – Gum cancer is a fairly rare cancer, but it can be deadly.
+Gum Cancer Symptoms: Gum cancer is a relatively rare cancer, but it can be deadly.
 It starts in the gum tissue and can spread to other body parts.
-Signs of gum cancer are often mistaken with gingivitis.
-Developing gum cancer from smoking is possible, but several other things can increase the risk of gum cancer, including chewing tobacco, gum disease, and HPV infection.
-There are numerous ways of detecting gum cancer symptoms, including taking a close look at the mouth.
+Signs of gum cancer are often mistaken for gingivitis.
+Developing gum cancer from smoking is possible, but several different things can increase the risk of gum cancer, including chewing tobacco, gum disease, and HPV infection.
+Numerous ways of detecting gum cancer symptoms include looking closely at the mouth.

 Gum cancer symptoms, sings of gum cancer, gum cancer from smoking, gum cancer surgery